saihon/trash-tool/README.md

 # tt (Trash-tool) - A Modern Command-Line Trash Can

-`tt` is a spec-compliant command-line trash can utility for Unix-like systems, written in Rust.
+`tt` is a spec-compliant command-line trash can utility for Linux systems, written in Rust.
 It provides a safe alternative to `rm` by moving files to the trash, with features for listing, restoring, and emptying.

 ## Features